qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 counts the parent's children while it is there.
 That is `proof-constructor-claim`.

+### A constructor holds a lease past the commit

+Publishing is where the reservation stops protecting anything:
+`Shiboken.delete()` does not ask about it, so from the commit on another thread can destroy the object - while the constructor still uses it.
+The QObject setup reads `cptr->metaObject()` and fills properties, and injected code at the end works on `cptr`.

+A generated constructor with a QObject setup, or with injected code at the end, therefore takes a lease on `self` right after the commit and holds it to the end of the body.
+A delete in between is deferred to that lease's release; one that got in before the lease makes it refuse, and `__init__` raises instead of running on a destroyed object.

+Bit `ConstructorTailLease`; cleared, the setup runs with no lease, and `constructor-tail-lease` sees the object destroyed while its constructor is parked at `ctor-after-publish`.

 ### Destruction claims follow the parent graph

 `Shiboken.delete()` claims the object it names and everything its C++